 I started my blog Art Bar in 2012 as a place where I could document all the artsy things we were doing at home.
-My children at the time were 11, 8, and 5, and within two years they all seemed to be too busy to sit down and make art anymore.
-I had missed the window with my own children, but I decided this was my chance to become an art teacher to other children - something I had always dreamed about.
+My children at the time were 11, 8, and 5, and within two years they all seemed to be finding other passions and less interested in the invitations I was setting out in our art space.
+I decided this was my chance to offer creative experiences to other children - something I had always dreamed about.
 I posted flyers in town and started teaching classes out of my living room.

 I opened my Etsy shop in 2017 as a way to expand my brand and explore the world of products.
 I began with hand-dyed and hand-printed t-shirts, then slowly added some curated beads and jars of art supplies.
 Once my Artsy Emojis app came out, I created clipart packages for designers.
-Recently I added art kits, which sold out in one day!
+Recently I added art kits (which sold out in one day) and signed copies of my books.

-My dream is to design a line of art supplies for kids and sell them in Target.
+My dream is to design a line of art supplies for kids someday.
 The line would center around color - gorgeous tertiary colors - and encompass non-toxic tempera paints, oil pastels, and watercolors, as well as pony beads, pom-poms, yarn, and art kits that are open-ended so parents don’t have to tear their hair out trying to help their 4yr-old make something.
 All packaging would be bio-degradable and/or able to be repurposed.
+A girl can dream!

 My first book, Art Workshop for Children, was published in 2016 by Quarto.
 It features 25 open-ended art projects for children, and focuses on the importance for children to freely experiment with materials and explore their creativity without limitations.
 There are sections on how to set up your art area, which art supplies to buy, and how to display your child’s art.
 There are also essays written by my friend and Reggio educator, Betsy McKenna, which are incredibly valuable and rich in both parenting and teacher advice.